Company Logo - Home Link

 Pizza and Pasta

-There is no shortage of pizza and pasta and most will be familiar to you.
+There is no shortage of pizza and pasta.

-San Gennaro is a great chance to try smaller portions of pasta dishes you might not get otherwise, like pasta in clam sauce or oysters.
+The Feast of San Gennaro is a great time to try smaller portions of pasta dishes you might not get otherwise, like pasta in clam sauce or oysters.

-From left to right: Canolli, Gelato, Zeppole, and an Espresso and a Cappuccino
+From left to right: Cannoli, Gelato, Zeppole, and an Espresso and a Cappuccino

 Sometimes they have a chocolate ricotta filling or even dipped in dark chocolate on the outside.